lachlanmcdonald/mg-shader-wiki/Notes.md

 }
 ```

+### Limit on array size

+There are platform-dependant limits on the size of arrays.
+When an array size exceeds this limit, MagicaVoxel will not display an error but no voxels will be added by the shader.
+However, in some circumstances random voxels will appear.

+It is best not to initaialise arrays with more than 255 elements.

 ### Using the `voxel` function beyond the volume size

 `voxel()` for retrieving a color index will return `0.0` when addressing beyond the volume size.
 Therefore, it is not necessary to check wether the `x`, `y` or `z` co-ordinates will be out-of-bounds before calling `voxel`.